devth/devth.github.com/_posts/2017-02-26-compiled-queries-in-scala.md

 ```

 The JVM runs these opcodes in a stack machine: values are pushed on to the stack
 then used as operands to later operations.
-For example, here's how you could add
+For example, this is how you could
-two constants:
+add two constants:

 ```java
 bipush 28